Professor, Middle Eastern Languages and Cultures

 Quranic studies; hadith studies; intersection of religious and political thought; perspectives on jihad and martyrdom; Islam and religious pluralism.

 Indiana University has one of the largest and most diverse collections of faculty with research and professional interests in Islam and the Muslim World of any university in the United States.
-Currently, there are over 70 professors and more than 100 graduate students who focus on Islam and the Muslim world.
+Currently, there are approximately 65 professors and more than 100 graduate students who focus on Islam and the Muslim world.

 Professor, Middle Eastern Languages and Cultures